SpiritBaker/Difficulty-and-AI/README.md

 - Made Nomad life a bit easier, every Horde can now use banners, tied to culture just like Manchu.
 Increased Horde unity gain from looting.
 - Adds leaders without upkeep from various sources.
 - More aggressive AI logic for new Estates, the bottom line for AI is 20% crown land.
+- Adding custom Ruler traits.

+Republic Election Changes:
+- Elections Candidates will have randomized above average stats.
+- Reelecting the same candidate will increase random stat by 1.
+Reelection cost increases over time.
+- Enabling estates for Trade republics.

+Revolution Changes:
+- Requirements for Revolution center spawn are roughly the same as for Revolutionary Disaster.
+- Overall revolution should unfold more logicly.
+- Changing minimum requirements for embarrassing revolution, to 75% Rev. spread and 300 Development.
+- If AI is a Revolutionary Target he would behave accordingly.
+- AI can navigate through event chain and get Napoleon.
+- Enabling Nationalism CB for Rev Empires.

 Light and more compatible version of this mod.
 Only slightly improves AI as result.